 That worked until their son, Prince Carl Philip, sparked controversy in 2015 by marrying model Sofia Hellqvist.
 Sofia had previously been pictured in Slitz magazine wearing nothing but a bikini a boa constrictor.

 Unlike the other their Norwegian neighbours, to whom they lent a royal, Denmark’s royal family can claim to be actually Danish, though the arrival of Mary (from Tasmania), the queen’s husband and their youngest son’s wife, Marie (from France), may have diluted this.
-Danish liberalism, together with a well-known understanding in Margarethe’s marriage, has meant that her husband, former Parisian diplomat Henri de Monpezat (renamed ‘Henrik’ to fit in) has avoided outrage for his well-documented homosexual affairs.
+Danish liberalism, together with a well-known understanding in Margarethe’s marriage, meant her husband, former Parisian diplomat Henri de Monpezat (renamed ‘Henrik’ to fit in) avoided outrage for his well-documented homosexual affairs.
+He died in 2018.

 Fluent in four languages and an artist in her spare time, Queen Margarethe (now one of only two queens in the world) currently holds a 77 per cent approval rating.
 But, like their neighbours, the heirs to the throne, Crown Prince Fredrik and his glamorous wife, Mary, steal much of the popularity.